dbiglari/HamTester/README.txt

 RUNNING THE BINARY

-To use the Windows binary, from the command line run:
+To use the Windows HamTester binary, from the command line run:

 run.bat

-To use the Linux binary, from the command line run:
+To use the Linux HamTester binary, from the command line run:

 ./run.sh

 RUNNING THE JAR

-Running the Jar requires a Java Runtime Environment to be installed.
+Running the HamTester Jar requires a Java Runtime Environment to be installed.
 This can be obtained at: https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html

-To run the jar in Windows, from the command line run:
+To run the HamTester Jar in Windows, from the command line run:

 runJar.bat

-To run the jar in Lindows, from the command line run:
+To run the HamTester Jar in Linux, from the command line run:

 ./runJar.sh